sparrell/CfsJksAs/README.md

 ## todo

 * make all agent_stores
+* expand the 14/13=>12 to 14/13/12=>11
 * make adoc pages displayed by dev website instead of map
+  * have adoc, have html, direct works, links don't work
+* refactor the other graphs
+* strip out cruft

 ## Genealogy to do

+* add in Fisher

 * Lester line - mine different from wikitree

+Mary Pickett

+* daughter of Ruth Brewster prb
+* need to add lineage to Jonathan, William, Mary Brewters
+* husband John Pickett - add him and his ancestors

 --------------------------------------------